 Myo-inositol - Key role in insulin signalling

-Myo-inositol is a key factor involved in insulin signalling.
-It is an immediate precursor to another type of inositol, D-chiro-inositol, which interacts with select sugars in the body to form inositol phosphoglycans – these play an important role in mediating the actions of insulin3-6.
-Whilst myo-inositol can be made by the body and also found in foods, low levels can occur, and this can have an adverse impact on the body’s insulin-signalling pathways.
+Myo-inositol is involved in the metabolism, transport and breakdown of glucose and its conversion to glycogen.
+It is a key factor involved in insulin signalling, and is an immediate precursor to another type of inositol, D-chiro-inositol, which interacts with select sugars in the body to form inositol phosphoglycans – these play an important role in mediating the actions of insulin.6-12 Low levels of myo-inositol, D-chiro-inositol and inositol phosphoglycans have been observed in individuals with impaired insulin sensitivity and PCOS.6-12

 Myo-inositol & PCOS

-So what’s the evidence?
+So, what’s the evidence?

 • In a 2009 double blind clinical trial, 42 women with PCOS received myo-inositol (4 grams daily plus 400mcg folic acid) or placebo (folic acid alone).
 Results showed that myo-inositol increased insulin sensitivity, improved glucose tolerance and decreased glucose-stimulated insulin release.
 In addition, the researchers noted a positive effect on ovulation - 16 out of 23 women in the myo-inositol group ovulated, compared to 4 out of 19 women in the placebo group.
 In these women, there was also a 66% reduction of serum total testosterone and a 73% reduction of serum free testosterone concentrations.
-Cardiovascular markers, systolic and diastolic blood pressures, plasma triglycerides and total cholesterol concentrations also decreased in the myo-inositol group7.
+Cardiovascular markers, systolic and diastolic blood pressures, plasma triglycerides and total cholesterol concentrations also decreased in the myo-inositol group.13

-• Another study in 20 overweight women with PCOS found that 12 weeks of supplementation with myo-inositol improved insulin sensitivity and reproductive hormone balance and completely restored the menstrual cycle in all amenorrheic and oligomenorrheic subjects8.
+• Another study in 20 overweight women with PCOS found that 12 weeks of supplementation with myo-inositol improved insulin sensitivity and reproductive hormone balance and completely restored the menstrual cycle in all amenorrheic and oligomenorrheic subjects.14

 • In a prospective clinical study carried out in Rome in 2008, researchers investigated the effects of myo-inositol on two of the most common features of PCOS, hirsutism and hyperandrogenism.
 In the study, 46 women were evaluated at baseline and then again, following treatment with myo-inositol for 6 months.
-Results showed that treatment with myo-inositol significantly reduced hirsutism, hyperandrogenism and insulin resistance10.
+Results showed that treatment with myo-inositol significantly reduced hirsutism, hyperandrogenism and insulin resistance.16

 • In a double blind trial published in 2011 in the European Review for Medical and Pharmacological Sciences, researchers compared the effects of supplementation with 2g myo-inositol and 200 mcg folic acid compared to 200 mcg folic acid taken twice daily for 3 months in women with PCOS undergoing IVF and ovulation induction.
 At the end of the treatment, in the group taking myo-inositol, both the number and quality of oocytes (immature egg cells) was greatly improved.
-The authors concluded, “these data suggest that myo-inositol may be useful in the treatment of PCOS patients undergoing ovulation induction, both for its insulin sensitizing activity, and its role in oocyte maturation.”11 Additional research has found myo-inositol to be useful for improving oocyte quality, ovulation and pregnancy outcomes12-16.
+The authors concluded, “these data suggest that myo-inositol may be useful in the treatment of PCOS patients undergoing ovulation induction, both for its insulin sensitizing activity, and its role in oocyte maturation.”17 Additional research has found myo-inositol to be useful for improving oocyte quality, ovulation and pregnancy outcomes.18-22

 Myo-Inositol – From Research to Clinical Application

-Myo-Inositol – How Much to Take?
+Myo-Inositol – How much to take?

-Myo-Inositol – Is it Safe?
+Myo-Inositol – Is it safe?